maxbetjes/maxbetjes.github.io/installation.md

 The output of the program shows average amount of particles at intervals of 1 second.
 The number of C particles should be readily increasing and after reaching equilibrium will fluctuate around the calculated N<sub>C_th</sub>.
 Press Ctrl-C to end the simulation.

-As a additional check the unbinding rate k<sub>d</sub> can be changed to a higher value decreasing the average number of C particles in equilibrium.
+Now the unbinding rate k<sub>d</sub> can be changed to a higher value decreasing the average number of C particles in equilibrium.
 This can be done by editing the model-file in a text-editor or by defining the value k<sub>d</sub> on the commandline:

 ```
 ./RunGfrd ../../samples/equilibrium/equilibrium.gfrd -d kd=8e-2